AttorneyHendrick.com

 A Last Will and Testament is needed for anyone over the age of 18 to have a say in who gets his or her property when he/she dies.
 A Will identifies specific beneficiaries and specifies the individuals you trust to carry out your wishes.
 If you die without a Will, your property will be distributed in accordance with Pennsylvania’s Intestate Laws.
 When you die intestate, your property will be distributed according to a formula created by law and through a court appointed estate administrator – which may or may not be someone you know.
 If you have no relatives (or your relatives cannot be found) the State will obtain your property.

-Dying without a Will can, and most likely will, lead to the distribution of your property in ways you never intended, be more costly in terms of fees and costs and create added emotional strain to your survivors.
+Dying without a Will can, and most likely will, lead to the distribution of your property in ways you never intended.
+It is not only more costly in terms of fees and costs but it will increase the time required to distribute your assets.
+It can also lead to unintentionally disqualifying disabled family members from receiving government benefits.

 Every Will needs to identify the Beneficiaries and the Executor or Executrix.
 The Executor or Executrix is the individual who will administer your estate and who takes an oath to carry out your wishes.
 Estate Administration includes paying all your bills, transferring property, creating trusts, and completing other administrative requirements.
 It is a good idea to include an alternate Executor in the event that the first person you select is unable to perform.